-- language specifies the language used for displaying Oracle messages, sorting, day names, and month names - territory specifies the conventions for default date, monetary and numeric formats - characterset specifies the encoding used by the client application In most cases, this is the Oracle character set that corresponds to the character set of the user terminal or the operating system.
+- language specifies the language used for displaying user interface, error messages, sorting, day names, and month names - territory specifies the conventions for default date, monetary and numeric formats - characterset specifies the encoding used by the client application In most cases, this is the Oracle character set that corresponds to the character set of the user terminal or the operating system.

 The NLS_LANG environment variable is set as a local environment variable for the shell on all UNIX-based platforms.
-For example, if the operating system locale setting is en_US.UTF-8, then the corresponding value of NLS_LANG environment variable is AMERICAN_AMERICA.AL32UTF8.
+For example, if the operating system locale setting is en_US.utf8, then the corresponding value of NLS_LANG environment variable is AMERICAN AMERICA.AL32UTF8.

-See Also: Oracle Database Globalization Support Guide for information about the NLS_LANG parameter and Globalization Support initialization parameters
+See Also: Oracle Database Globalization Support Guide for information about the NLS_LANG and other Globalization Support parameters